mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 > Set the UIApplicationExitsOnSuspend key to YES in your Info.plist file and send your running application to the background by pressing the home button.

 This is very un-automatic and very un-CI, Apple.
 [This readme](https://github.com/leroymattingly/XCode5gcovPatch) provides a list of other options.
-Well, the first one is again reacting to the event of app entering background, which is not good.
+Well, the first one is reacting to the event of app entering background, which is not good.
 The second option uses method swizzling and swizzles `tearDown` method of `XCTest` class.
 This way `GCOV` data will be flushed when _all_ the test cases are completed.

 I am using swizzling as well, but swizzle `tearDown` method of `XCTestCase`.
 This way data is flushed every time a test case finishes.